cylc/cylc-admin/docs/meetings/vc-mar-2019-agenda.md

 ### Workflow Status Summary Data and Communication

-Some disagreement on the underlying model here.
+Need to resolve disagreement on the model:

 **MODEL 1: UI Server Mirror**:
 - UI Server holds a data structure that mirrors the Workflow state